 Roger has enjoyed considerable success as a solo viola player.
 As a viola soloist he has appeared with the Philharmonia Orchestra, the Royal Philharmonic Orchestra, the Royal Liverpool Philharmonic Orchestra, the New London Orchestra and the Ulster Orchestra in the UK as well as the Sydney Symphony Orchestra, Canberra Symphony Orchestra, New Zealand Symphony Orchestra and the Orchestra Ensemble Kanazawa (Japan).
 With the Sydney Symphony Orchestra alone he has performed as a soloist over twenty times.

 Roger Benedict’s recital CD Volupté was selected as one of the ten best recordings of 2010 by www.theclassicalreview.com.
 His recording of Vaughan Williams’ Flos Campi with the Sydney Symphony was released by the same label in 2011, and a disc of music by Hans Gál and Ernst Krenek (Voices in the Wilderness) in 2014.
-His latest recording, A Winter’s Tale, featuring music by Schubert and Schumann with pianist Simon Tedeschi, was released in 2018 on the Universal/ABC Classics label.
+Two albums for ABC Classics/Universal followed – A Winter’s Tale, featuring music by Schubert and Schumann, and Debussy – Ravel, both recorded with long time collaborator, pianist Simon Tedeschi.

 “precisely sculpted phrasing…” Sydney Morning Herald (Australia)